-After legit rumors, the CEO of the mobile division of Samsung confirmed to CNBC that the South Korean tech giant is supposedly working on Samsung foldable smartphone, which would probably be released by later this year or by 2019.
+After legit rumors, the CEO of the mobile division of Samsung confirmed to CNBC that the South Korean tech giant is supposedly working on Samsung foldable smartphones, which would probably be released by later this year or by 2019.

 Very less information has been revealed, of which it’s one that the phone is to be called Galaxy X or ‘Treble Eight’.
 Another possibility for the name is the Galaxy F, which has been leaked and subsequently linked to the foldable phone.
-It’s a plausible choice because the letter F could easily stand for foldable, or flexible.
+It’s a plausible choice because the letter F could easily stand for foldable or flexible.

 Speaking to CNBC, Koh ran through the design thinking of the upcoming smartphone, particularly how Samsung is trying to differentiate the experience from a tablet once it is unfolded.